Perception with Guarantees: Certified Pose Estimation via Reachability Analysis: Framework for Certified Pose Estimation

-where $\discError=[-\mathbf{1},\mathbf{1}]/2\subset\R^2$ captures the discretization error during the image creation~\eqref{eq:camera-digital}.
 Please note that there is ambiguity in the pixels that could contain $V_{i(\cdot,k)}^*$ due to the surjection during the image creation (\cref{def:camera}).
-For the remainder of this section, we add all turned-on pixels in $\V_{c,i(\cdot,k)}$ to $\Q_{c,i,k}^*$, which trivially fulfills this requirement~\eqref{eq:vertex-certified-estimate} as it must hold $V_{i(\cdot,k)}^*\in\V_{c,i(\cdot,k)}$ due to the outer approximation (\cref{prop:algForward}).
-As $\Q_{c,i,k}^*$ is constructed from the observed image $\image^*$, we refer to them as \emph{witness pixels}.
-We further discuss the ambiguity and possible removals from the witness pixels $\Q^*_{c,i,k}$ in \cref{sec:crit-pixel-ambiguity}.
+For the remainder of this section, we add all turned-on pixels in $\V_{c,i(\cdot,k)}$ to $\Q_{c,i,k}^*$, which trivially fulfills this requirement (\cref{eq:vertex-certified-estimate}) as $V_{i(\cdot,k)}^*\in\V_{c,i(\cdot,k)}$ must hold due to the outer-approximative computation (\cref{prop:algForward}).
+As $\Q_{c,i,k}^*$ is constructed from the observed image $\image^*$, we refer to its elements as \emph{witness pixels} (\cref{fig:pose-hypercube}a).
+We further discuss the ambiguity and possible removals from the set of witness pixels $\Q^*_{c,i,k}$ in \cref{sec:crit-pixel-ambiguity}.